ebidtech/collection/UPGRADE.md

 # Upgrade #

+## From v1.0.* to v1.1.* ##

+Replace the CollectionDirectInterface uses and implements with CollectionDirectAccessInterface.

 ## From 1.* to 2.* ##

 At 2.* the GetCollectionTrait is removed and all the traits call a getItems instead.